10 Instant Pot recipes sure to score a touchdown on Super Bowl Sunday

 9.)
 Spinach and artichoke dip from Southern Kitchen

-This one will really impress your friends, and it takes 15 minutes from start to finish.
+This one will really impress, and it takes 15 minutes from start to finish.
 If you really want to amp it up, you could add some shredded chicken or bacon to the dip to really take it to the next level.

 10.)
 Queso from Clarks Condensed